1amitos1/Shoplifting-Detection/README.md

 #### Project creators
 - Amit Hayun [amitos684@gmail.com](amitos684@gmail.com)

+Real-time analysis of each camera has become an exhaustive task due to human limitations.
+The primary human limitation is the visual Focus of attention.
+The human gaze can only concentrate on one specific point at once.
+Although there are large screens and high-resolution cameras, a person can only regard a small segment of the image at a time.
+Thieves are well aware that watching all the video footage is too demanding for "SMB" such as retailers\ grocery\convenience stores, which makes the technology lose its role as a deterrent.
+On top in the SMB domain to constantly monitor video screens is simply not possible, there are also many areas that are not covered by CCTV, but once again retailers are reluctant to add more cameras when they don’t have the capacity to watch all the footage.
+VqID SL solution is optimized for SMB markets such as - convenience stores, small supermarkets, and gadget stores.
+VqID SL provides SMB with a comprehensive solution for monitoring and detecting unusual events in real-time without the need for human supervision, VqID SL will alert on a variety of scenarios.
+The following example describes the chain of events in the case of a shoplifting incident, where the customer steals an alcoholic beverage and hides it in a bag.

 Provide a Deep Learning-Based real-time solution for nursing homes and hospitals for detecting cases of abuse in the elderly population by analyzing security camera frames and performing real-time forecasting using three machine learning models YOLO, DeepSort, ADS